djeada/Testio/README.md

 Testio is a simple and efficient testing framework that uses multiprocessing to verify the standard output of applications.
 With Testio, you can quickly and easily write tests to ensure that your applications are functioning as expected.
 Whether you are a software developer looking to improve the quality of your code or a student learning about testing techniques, Testio is a valuable tool for your toolkit.

-## Purpose
+## Overview

-The aim of this project is to provide a simple and easy way to test your application's standard output.
-It is specifically targeted at highschool teachers and college instructors.
-If your students were assigned to write a program that for a given set of inputs is expected to produce an output, then this project is for you.
-Instead of testing each program individually, you can simply specify a directory containing all the programs, as well as a set of inputs and expected outputs.
-Testio will then run each program and compare the output to the expected output.
-If the output is correct, Testio will print a green checkmark.
-If the output is incorrect, Testio will print a red X. Additionally for each program, a pdf report will be generated containing the results of the tests.

-Another use case for Testio is implementation of end-to-end tests in CI/CD pipelines.
-If you are using scripts or compiling executables, you can use Testio to test the output of your program for the given set of inputs.
-If single test fails, testio will exit with a non-zero exit code.
-If all tests pass, testio will exit with a zero exit code.
+Testio allows you to test the standard output of applications by specifying a directory containing the programs to be tested, as well as a set of inputs and expected outputs.
+Testio is implemented in Python and is divided into three separate interfaces: a command-line interface, a Flask server, and a Qt application.
+The command-line interface allows you to run tests and generate reports from the command line, the Flask server provides a web interface for running tests, and the Qt application embeds the Flask application in a desktop GUI.

 ## Requirements

-* Python 3.8
+* Python 3.8+
+* flask
+* pyqt6

 ## Installation

-There are two ways to install Testio.
-One is to install the project using virtualenv.
-The other way is to install the project using poetry.
-Both will create a virtual environment in which you can keep your project's dependencies.

-## From virtualenv
+The easiest way to install Testio is to use virtualenv:

     $ git clone https://github.com/djeada/Testio.git
     $ cd Testio